How do you turn Vegetarian Enchiladas into an evening?

 - On each tortilla spread some red enchilada sauce to cover about 3/4 of the tortilla.
 Add 2-3 tbsp vegetable mix and a handful of cheese.
 Roll the tortilla and put it with the fold part downwards into a Pyrex-type casserole dish.

 - Continue for the other tortillas until you finish the ingredients.
-If you have extra vegetable mixture you can put them on top of the casserole dish.
+Sprinkle some grated cheese on top.
+If you have extra vegetable mixture you can also add this on top of the casserole dish.
 Don't worry if you need more than one casserole dish to fit all the enchiladas.
 In our home we make 2 casserole dishes (one bigger than the other).
 We eat the big dish for supper and the small dish the next day (if there's any left!).

 - Put the casserole in the oven and cook at least 25 minutes or until the top of the casserole is lightly brown and the cheese is melted good.
 Take out the casserole and sprinkle on the coriander / cilantro.